shlienlab/raccoon/docs/clustering.rst

 .. code-block:: python

-  obj.clus_opt
+  obj.clusOpt

-The numerous flags available to :code:`RecursiveClustering` allows for great flexibility in the clustering analysis.
+The numerous flags available to :code:`recursiveClustering` allows for great flexibility in the clustering analysis.

 Among these we find